-Hiking Boots – Due to the length and rocky terrain, you need proper hiking boots for hiking the Lakes Trail, protecting your feet and ankles as best you can from injury.
+Hiking Boots – When it comes to what to wear when you go hiking, footwear is extremely important.
+Due to the length and rocky terrain, you need proper hiking boots for hiking the Lakes Trail, protecting your feet and ankles as best you can from injury.
 Hiking boots will allow you to stay comfortable while enjoying all of the Sequoia National Park must-see views and experiences along the trail.

 Water – Staying hydrated on the trail is necessary to make sure you can finish it, so have plenty of water with you.
 This large BPA-free Nalgene is a smart option.
 Keep in mind, according to REI you should bring 0.5-to-1 liter of water per hour, depending on the weather and how strenuous the hike is.

 Food – Make sure you have more food than you will need with you on the trail, from packed meals to snacks.
 You will be out on the trail all day, and you will need to replenish your body’s energy along the way.
 These meal bars offer a great option.

 Sun Protection – After reaching the Watchtower portion of the trail, the rest of the hike is exposed.
 And at the high elevation, the sun’s rays are much stronger.
 It’s best to have a hat as well as sunscreen with you.
 Make sure to apply sunscreen often.